cybervishwajeet/Hack2Ignite-Team-404-/README.md

 # 🔒 Security Considerations

-Because InclusiAid can process potentially sensitive information such as images, audio, communication data and emergency contacts, security should be treated as a core requirement.
+Because InclusiAi can process potentially sensitive information such as images, audio, communication data and emergency contacts, security should be treated as a core requirement.

 Production deployments should verify: